Slideshow: Housing a Changing America

 THE AMERICAN HOUSEHOLD (NOW): The popular image of the American household needs updating, but so do our collective assumptions about the type of housing we need.
 A review of the nation’s overall housing stock by unit type reveals that more than 80 percent of the nation’s apartments and houses are built with two, three or four bedrooms.
 These residences are designed with a nuclear family in mind: one larger “master bedroom” for parents and smaller, secondary bedrooms for children.
 Additionally, there are more than twice as many two-bedroom units as there are studios and one-bedrooms combined.

-TRADING PLACES: As this chart shows, the percentage of nuclear family households has been on a steady decline over the past 50 years while the percentage of single person households has been on the rise — so much so that there are more people living alone than as a family.
+TRADING PLACES: As the chart above shows, the percentage of nuclear family households has been on a steady decline over the past 50 years while the percentage of single person households has been on the rise — so much so that there are more people living alone than as a family.

 THE NUMBERS: According to the 2015 American Community Survey by the U.S. Census Bureau, single people living alone is the most common household type in the nation.
 The next most common: couples with no children.
 Children are present in less than 30 percent of U.S. households.